 The Infrastructure segment is comprised of a network of oil infrastructure assets that include oil terminals, rail loading and unloading facilities, injection stations, gathering pipelines and processing facilities that collect, store and process oil and other liquid hydrocarbon production and related products before eventual distribution to end-use markets.
 The primary facilities within this segment include the terminals located at Hardisty and Edmonton, which are the principal hubs for aggregating and exporting oil and refined products out of the WCSB; gathering pipelines, which are connected to the Hardisty Terminal and to one of our Processing Recovery and Disposal ("PRD") locations; injection stations, which are located within the Permian and the SCOOP/STACK locations in the U.S.; a crude oil processing facility in Moose Jaw, Saskatchewan (the "Moose Jaw Facility") and PRD Terminals located throughout Western Canada.
 The PRD business is dependent upon the drilling activity in various areas of operations and as a result, the PRD business is impacted by seasonality due to road bans as part of spring break-up.
+The Moose Jaw Facility is impacted by maintenance turnarounds typically occurring within the spring period.

-The following tables set forth the operating results from the Company's Infrastructure segment for the three months ended March 31, 2018 and 2017:
+The following tables set forth the operating results from the Company's Infrastructure segment for the three and six months ended June 30, 2018 and 2017: